Music

 Buzz-a-Bee

-Classroom Residency- In this residency program, students learn about the importance of bees and the environment as they write dialogue, music lyrics, and dance choreography for a one-act play.
-The end product is a three scene play approximately 5 minutes in length, which is ready for performance!
+In this residency program, students learn about the importance of bees and the environment as they write dialogue, music lyrics, and dance choreography for a one-act play.
+The end product is a three-scene play approximately 5 minutes long, ready for performance!
 This program is a true cross-curricular project utilizing skills and concepts in writing, speech, dance/movement, music, communication, creativity, science, ecology, and performance.
-Chris and Sharon are credentialed teaching artists who will guide and facilitate the work with your students and can be done 100% virtually, or in person. - Grades: 4th Grade
+Chris and Sharon are credentialed teaching artists who will guide and facilitate the work with your students, and can be done 100% virtually or in person.

 Residency Length: 5 Days